V-Sekai/manuals/decisions/present-proposal-template.md

-# Overcoming a V-Sekai limit with Documentation
+# Proposed: Overcoming a V-Sekai limit with Documentation

 ## Metadata